An algebraic model for commutative HZ-algebras: Comparison of spectra in bounded and unbounded chain complexes

-\begin{proof} We will prove this in the positive case, the usual case follows by removing the word ``positive" everywhere.
-It follows from the proof of Proposition~\ref{prop.chain.adjoint} that the unit of the adjunction is a weak equivalence whenever $X$ is cofibrant.
-Since trivial fibrations are positive levelwise weak equivalences and a cofibrant replacement $cX \to X$ is a trivial fibration, we only need to show that $C_0 f i$ preserves positive levelwise equivalences.
+\begin{proof} It follows from the proof of Proposition~\ref{prop.chain.adjoint} that the derived unit of the adjunction is a weak equivalence whenever $X$ is \bltext{positive} cofibrant.
+Since \bltext{positive} trivial fibrations are positive levelwise weak equivalences and a positive cofibrant replacement $cX \to X$ is a \bltext{positive} trivial fibration, we only need to show that $C_0 f i$ preserves positive levelwise equivalences.
 The inclusion $i$ preserves positive levelwise equivalences and $f$ preserves stable equivalences.
 Any stable equivalence between positive stably fibrant objects is a positive levelwise equivalence, so $f i$ preserves positive levelwise equivalences.
 Since $C_0$ preserves positive levelwise equivalences between positive stably fibrant objects, the corollary follows. \end{proof}

 \begin{cor} The adjoint functors $i$ and $C_0$ induce a Quillen equivalence between the commutative monoids in $\spec(\ch, \Z[1])$ and $\spec(\CH, \Z[1])$. \end{cor}